Inzhenerka/docs.getdbt.tech/website/snippets/_install-dbt-extension.md

 2. Enter the email address you used for your dbt extension registration and click **Continue**.
 3. Check your email for a verification link and follow the password reset instructions to set a password for your account.

-Now that you have activated your dbt developer account, you can access features of the dbt platform.
-You can also re-download your registration key using the steps outlined in [Register with an existing dbt account](#register-with-an-existing-dbt-account) below if you need to set up the dbt extension on a new machine.
+Now that you have activated your dbt developer account, you can access features of the <Constant name="dbt_platform" />.
+You can also re-download your registration key using the steps outlined in [Register with an existing dbt account](#register-with-an-existing-dbt-account) if you need to set up the dbt extension on a new machine.

 ### Register with an existing dbt account